Patreax/PPGSO_Project/README.md

 ### Microsoft Windows dependencies
 On Microsoft Windows you may try to open the `CMakeLists.txt` file with the latest Visual Studio with CMake support.
 The samples should work as is, binaries for the above mentioned libraries are included as part of the repository.

-However the recommended way is to avoid Visual Studio and install [CLion IDE](https://www.jetbrains.com/clion/) and a __GCC__ based compiler:
+However, the recommended way is to avoid Visual Studio and install [CLion IDE](https://www.jetbrains.com/clion/) and a __GCC__ based compiler:
+If you wish to proceed with VS Code or Visual Studio follow these instructions:

-* Download and install [MinGW-w64](https://sourceforge.net/projects/mingw-w64/), this is the latest GCC compiler for Windows in a nice installer.
+* VS-Code Download and install [MinGW-w64](https://sourceforge.net/projects/mingw-w64/), this is the latest GCC compiler for Windows in a nice installer.
+    * Visual Studio has its own compiler
 * Make sure to install the __64bit version (select x86_64, NOT i686)__, you need to manually switch this in the installer process.
 * To avoid issues with malformed paths also edit the installation destination to C:/mingw-w64 instead of Program Files.
 * Run CLion and select MinGW as the __toolchain__ when prompted (default is C:/mingw-w64/..)